-Unable to afford such an expensive doll, Kim reached out to her social worker, Alycia, hoping that perhaps she would know someone who had a used doll for Ryan.
-When Alycia shared the story with her Program Director, William, he said, “Just buy him the new doll and I will pay for it.”
+Unable to afford such an expensive doll, Ryan’s mom, Kim, reached out to her social worker, Alycia, for help.
+When Alycia shared the story with her supervisor, William, he said, “Just buy him the new doll and Koinonia’s donation funds will cover it.”
 When Alycia relayed the message to Kim, she was in tears.

 Since it arrived, Ryan has spent almost every moment possible with his new doll.
 He decided to name it Brody, after his older brother’s best friend.
 Ryan sleeps with his new doll and it sits with him all day during school.
 The Brody doll goes everywhere with the family.
 “We leave Brody in the van to ‘wait for us’,” Kim says.